 In India moving into a new house has a plethora of superstitions and woes betide the families who disregard them.
-One such old-wife’s tale is to step over the threshold of the house with the right foot.
+One such old-wives’ tale is to step over the threshold of the house with the right foot.

 The origin of this myth could be because people are prejudiced that anything on the right can never be wrong.
 After all right is right!

 This has no scientific backing at all but natives of India follow it thoughtlessly for it runs in their blood.

 It might surprise you that even the guests are expected to be mindful of which foot they put forth.
 This simple act is considered a good omen that marks the inflow of endless good fortunes inside the house.
 Also, make sure to exit through the same door to or it’s taken as a bad omen.

-A typical house-warming ceremony in India
+A typical house-warming ceremony

-‘Griha Pravesh’ is an Indian version of house-warming ceremony which is unlike the western way of guests constellating to have a whale of time.
+‘Griha Pravesh’ is an Indian version of the house-warming ceremony which is unlike the western way of guests constellating to have a whale of a time.

 To commence ‘Griha Pravesh’ a small shrine area is set up with a consecrated figurine of a deity you’ve complete faith in.
-Other prerequisites for the completion of this ritual are an earthen lamp, incense sticks and holy water.
+Other prerequisites for the completion of this ritual are an earthen lamp, incense sticks, and holy water.

 All these things are believed to sanctify the house by scattering the existing atrophic energies.
 Lighting the earthen lamp is presumed to invite light and good fortunes by casting away darkness, literally and figuratively!

-And the holy water consisting drops from the Ganges River, tap water and cow’s urine is an effective way to purify the house.
+And the holy water consisting of drops from the Ganges River, tap water and cow’s urine is an effective way to purify the house.